spsforks/QB64-Wiki/_OFFSET.md

 ## Example(s)

+## Example(s)
-*Example:* The SHBrowseForFolder function receives information about the folder selected by the user in Windows XP and 7.
+ The SHBrowseForFolder function receives information about the folder selected by the user in Windows XP and 7.

 ```vb